 Interdisciplinary collection of print and non-print sources about South Asian countries - India, Afghanistan, Pakistan, Sri Lanka, Nepal, Bhutan, and Bangladesh.

-Help Using Library Sources & Services
+Help Using Library Sources and Services

 The Special Collections Resource Center provides access to rare books, manuscripts, and other primary source materials.
 Some of those that might be of interest to scholars and students in South Asian Studies include: